Princess Charlotte (1814 ship): Career

 Princess Charlotte first appeared in Register of Shipping (RS) in 1814 and in Lloyd's Register (LR) in 1815.

 In 1813, the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.

 On 7 March 1818, Princess Charlotte, Leishman, master sailed from Deal for Bombay.
 She returned to Deal on 11 April 1818.

 On 8 July 1818, Princess Charlotte, Rennoldson, master, sailed for Ceylon under a license from the EIC.
 On 5 April 1819, she was at the Cape of Good Hope, having come from Pointe de Galle.
 On 8 May, Princess Charlotte was at St Helena.
 On 1 August, she returned to Deal.

 The registers continued to carry Princess Charlotte with unchanged data until 1825–1826 when they showed her master having changed to Adamson and her trade as Dundee.

 However, in 1820, Princess Charlotte had become a whaler sailing to the Northern Whale Fishery (Greenland and Davis Strait) from Dundee.
 On 2 January 1820, she entered the graving dock at Dundee.
+During the 1820 whaling season, she took on board a good part of the oil from Brothers, which had been lost on 29 June at 74°N 25°W. Brothers had taken seven whales before she was lost.
+In all, Princess Charlotte boiled 150 tons of oil.

+In 1821, the Tay Whale Fishing Company paid the carpenter James Smart £854 8s to double Princess Charlotte's hull to strengthen her for whaling in the northern waters.

 The data below came primarily from Coltish:

+In 1831, a crew man was killed when he fell from Princess Charlotte's yards.